NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 # Mode Decomposition
 ---

+This tutorial demonstrates the mode-decomposition feature which is used to decompose a given mode profile into a superposition of harmonic basis modes.
+There are examples for two different cases: (1) guided modes in dielectric media and (2) planewaves in homogeneous media.

 Reflectance of a Waveguide Taper
 --------------------------------

-This tutorial demonstrates the mode-decomposition feature which is used to decompose a given mode profile into a superposition of harmonic basis modes.
-The example involves computing the reflectance &mdash; the fraction of the reflected power to the incident power &mdash; of the fundamental mode of a linear waveguide taper as shown in the schematic below.
+This example involves computing the reflectance &mdash; the fraction of the reflected power to the incident power &mdash; of the fundamental mode of a linear waveguide taper.
+The structure and the simulation geometry are shown in the schematic below.
 We will verify that the scaling of the reflectance with the taper length is quadratic, consistent with analytical results from [Optics Express, Vol. 16, pp. 11376-92, 2008](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).

 <center>
 ![](../images/waveguide-taper.png)